Bunga Raya Island Resort

 Children are welcome to come and stay at Bunga Raya and they will love the Robinson Crusoe setting.
 There are no specific facilities for them except babysitting, however there are family-friendly accommodation options including the two and three bedroom suites.

 Bunga Raya has two restaurants.
-The Longhouse is the resort's main restaurant, serving local and international dishes in an alfresco setting.
-The Pantai Grill is on the resort's sandy shores, offering delicious meat and fish, as well as relaxed options such as salads, burgers and pizza.
-For something rather special, enjoy a private dining evening at The Koi Wine Cave, which houses over 4,500 bottles, or in the Pavilion, a romantic setting by the beach.
+The Longhouse is the resort's main restaurant, serving local and international dishes all day in an alfresco setting.
+The Pantai Restaurant and Bar is on the resort's sandy shores, offering delicious fresh meat and fish, as well as relaxed options such as salads, burgers and pizza.
+For something rather special, enjoy a private dining evening at The Longhouse Wine Cellar, which houses over 4,000 bottles, or in the Pavilion, a romantic setting by the beach.

 The resort has a lovely infinity pool, with beautiful views towards the sea.
 There is also a gym and heavenly spa.